Some posts contain compensated links. Please read this disclaimer for more info.

 The theatre’s neoclassical design is the oldest in the country.
 You’ll find the Ivan Vazov National Theatre, located and adjourning the large leafy treed City Gardens.
 There is a choice of cafes; however, why not grab yourself a takeaway option and relax in the gardens listening to the sounds of the dancing ballerina water fountain.

 As you roam the inner city center that is outlined by yellow-painted cobbled stone pavements and the wider city center, take note of the many other beautiful architecturally designed buildings, like the Sofia University, Sofia City Art Gallery, Central Military Club, National Gallery of Theatre and Film that was formerly a Palace and too many more to list.

-Also note the many and varied statues, monuments, and art structures dotting the city center.
-Throughout the city center, you’ll also find several open green spaces public parks – a very inviting place to just be.
+Also, note the many and varied statues, monuments, and art structures dotting the city center.
+You’ll also find several open green spaces public parks throughout the city center – a very inviting place just to be.

 Where To Eat In Sofia

 For a tasty breakfast, look no further than a local bakery.
 Many sell freshly baked traditional Bulgarian pastry, Banitza, a traditional breakfast snack.